-Inspiring kids with a love of veggies, gardening and healthy habits
+Inspiring kids with a love of veggies, gardening and outdoor play

 The Eat Dirt story books are full of happy funny quirky illustrations to encourage the love of veggies, children’s gardening and healthy habits in little “human beans” aged 2 to 5 years.